Danktuary/guide/guide/popular-topics/embeds.md

+---
+description: In the following section we will explain how you compose an embed, send it, and what you need to be aware of while doing so.
+---

 # Embeds

 If you have been around on Discord for a bit chances are you have seen these special messages.